GlobalSphare/AAM/README.md

-# YAAM
+# AAM
-Yet Another Application Model that is different from OAM.
+yet Another Application Model that is different from OAM.

 ## Learn the model